nevinera/Epsilon-D20/magic.markdown

  * Fear:            Target cowers or runs, saving each round with +1 for every 10ft between he and the caster.
 Circumstantial bonuses may often apply
  * Slow All:        All creatures within 20 feet of the caster move at half speed and take -2 on Reflex (and AC), allies included.
  * Last Image:      Caster sees the image last viewed by the subject.
 Requires targets' eyeballs, 30 seconds of concentration, and has DC `15 + tlvl - clvl`.
+ * Death Mask:      Target corpse's features are changed somewhat.
+Attempting to imitate a real target allows a save vs Subt on the part of the deceived (with bonuses for degree of familiarity).

 ### Level 2: